prosekit/prosemirror-adapter/packages/react/README.md

     const view = viewRef.current

-    // Add or remove a new plugin to the editor, which renders node view using React components. addPlugin(view, nodeViewPlugin)
+    // Add or remove a new plugin to the editor, which renders node view using React components by
+    // using `prosemirror-adapter` under the hood.
+    addPlugin(view, nodeViewPlugin)
     return () => removePlugin(view, nodeViewPlugin)
   }, [enablePlugin])